-The following exercises promote good posture, strength, movement, flexibility and balance in healthy people as well as those with osteoporosis.
+The following exercises promote good posture, strength, movement, flexibility and balance for people with osteoporosis and those looking to keep their bones healthy and strong.
 If you’ve recently broken a bone or if you have very low bone density, discuss these exercises with your physical therapist or healthcare provider before trying them and remember to avoid all activities that require bending forward from the waist or too much twisting of the spine.

 A little bit of muscle soreness lasting for one to two days after exercise is normal, but none of these exercises should ever hurt in any way while you are doing them or cause soreness for more than one or two days afterward.
 If you have pain with any of these exercises or are not sure if a certain exercise is right for you, NOF recommends that you first discuss your concerns with a physical therapist.

 These exercises are designed to be done along with a weight-bearing exercise program.
 They do not replace the need for walking or doing other weight-bearing activities.

 For exercises that involve lying on the floor, you may want to place a blanket or thick mat under you for comfort.
 If you cannot get up and down from the floor, you may do them on a firm bed.